-The Council will hold a virtual board meeting, via video and teleconference, on Thursday and Friday, May 7-8, 2020.
-Due to coronavirus concerns, no in-person attendance will be permitted.
+The Council held a virtual board meeting, via video and teleconference, on Thursday and Friday, May 6-7, 2021.

-The Council will be conducting regular business during the meeting, including seating of established directors and committee members and election of new board officers.
-Other topics included on the agenda are:
+The Council conducted regular business during the meeting, including seating of established directors and committee members and election of new board officers.
+Other topics included on the agenda were:

-- An activity report by Alyeska Pipeline Service Company on the Valdez Marine Terminal and Ship Escort/Response Vessel System operations, including impacts to operations from COVID-19 and an update on the current spill situation at the terminal.
+- An activity report by Alyeska Pipeline Service Company on the Valdez Marine Terminal and Ship Escort/Response Vessel System operations.

 - A discussion with Representative Andy Josephson, Alaska State Legislature, District 17.